jnsebgosselin/gwhat/docs/manage_data.rst

 Data Management in GWHAT
 ===============================================

+.. _sec_importing_data:

 Importing Data
 -----------------------------------------------

-Before ground-water hydrographs can be plotted or analyzed for a given project, time series of ground-water level and weather data must be imported in GWHAT.
+Before ground-water hydrographs can be plotted or analyzed for a given project, time series of water level and weather data must be imported in GWHAT.
+The format in which the data must be saved, so that they can be imported in GWHAT, is described in :numref:`input_datafile_format`.

-This is done for water level and weather datasets by clicking on their corresponding
-|icon_open_project| icon located in the right side panel of the tab
-:guilabel:`Plot Hydrograph` or the tab :guilabel:`Analyze Hydrograph` (see :numref:`scs_datamanager_panel`).
-Clicking on either of the |icon_open_project|
+Importing water level and weather datasets in GWHAT is done by clicking on their corresponding |icon_open_project| icon located in the right side panel of the tab :guilabel:`Plot Hydrograph` or the tab :guilabel:`Analyze Hydrograph` (see :numref:`scs_datamanager_panel`).
-icons opens a dialog window where a valid water level or weather datafile can be selected.
+Clicking on either of the |icon_open_project| icons opens a :guilabel:`Import Dataset` window where a valid water level or weather datafile can be selected by clicking on the |icon_open_file| icon (see :numref:`scs_import_data_dialog_windows`).

 .. _scs_datamanager_panel:
 .. figure:: img/scs/datamanager_panel.*